ricky-boebel/P3/r_eda.md

 ```

-We see a dractic decrease in correlation when we look at extra point correlation compared to time.
+We see a drastic decrease in correlation when we look at extra point correlation compared to time.
 Looking at the above figure we see that there is a large drop in the data in 1974, after this decrease kickers seem to make large improvements year after year.

 ```{r echo=FALSE, message=FALSE, warning=FALSE}
 cor.test(fgt$year,fgt$xpct)